+The City of Lake Geneva has a web page dedicated to Dog and Cat Owner Responsibility and also displays this information in handouts available in the City Hall Lobby.
+This information explains the City’s ordinance that requires that all cats be either indoors or safely confined.
 Dog and cat leash laws are enforced in a cooperative effort by several city departments.
 All street department personnel, utility personnel, police personnel, fire personnel and the code enforcement officer are asked to report any loose dogs or cats to the Code Enforcement Officer.
 The animals are then caught, and either taken to the Walworth County animal rescue shelter or returned to the owner if there is a license tag on the animal and it has had its shots.
 The first time, the owners are warned and if the animal is caught again, a ticket will be issued

 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).

 Wisconsin Bird City decals (anti-window-strike devices) are sold at City Hall.
 Information documents on the prevention of window strikes are available at City Hall.
 The source of these pamphlets is the American Bird Conservancy.

 The City website provides links to the American Bird Conservancy and notes the following,"As part of our strategic conservation framework, we tackle the biggest threats to birds.
 When it comes to bird collisions, we work with manufacturers to develop bird-safe glass and provide easy solutions for homeowners.
 We push for wind turbines and associated power lines and towers to be placed in areas that minimize impacts on federally protected birds."
 [City of Lake Geneva website link - bird collision information].